 My practice is devoted to assisting injury victims in obtaining fair compensation from the responsible parties' insurance companies.
 I represent individuals who have been injured in automobile accidents, citizens whose constitutional rights have been violated by the government, and vulnerable adults who have been abused and/or neglected in nursing homes, adult foster care facilities and assisted living facilities.

-Mr. Wallace’s practice is devoted to assisting injury victims in obtaining fair compensation from the responsible parties’ insurance companies.
-He represents individuals who have been injured in automobile accidents, citizens whose constitutional rights have been violated by the government, and vulnerable adults who have been abused and/or neglected in nursing homes, adult foster care facilities and assisted living facilities.
-Mr. Wallace also assists clients whose automobile insurance benefits have been improperly denied and those who have been wrongfully denied Social Security Disability benefits.
+Personal injury attorney Randy J. Wallace represents individuals injured in automobile accidents, citizens whose constitutional rights have been violated by the government, and vulnerable adults who have been abused and/or neglected in nursing homes, adult foster care facilities, and assisted living facilities.
+He also represents clients whose automobile insurance benefits have been improperly denied, and those who have been wrongfully denied Social Security Disability benefits.

 In most cases when a person has been injured due to another person’s fault, it is the insurance company for the person responsible that ultimately makes the decision about whether to pay a fair settlement or to go to trial.
 My role as legal counsel is to seek to recover for my client a fair settlement for their injuries early in the process if possible.